zane-ops/zane-ops/healthcheck-strategy.md

 ### what we will use :

 - On service creation :
-    1. use docker swarm tasks values by default with a strong retry policy
+    1. use docker swarm tasks values by default with a strong retry policy but no update config, we will handle that
         1. to check if a service is up, we need to check if a task is running first
     2. Manually run the healthcheck by ourselves regularly, and report the status to the user, if they defined one